 In the spring of 2013, the Jackrabbit golf program saw a major improvement to their program, the indoor golf room.
 Located in Frost Arena, the indoor golf room is a space for Jackrabbit golfers to work on their game year round.
 The room features a putting green with various slopes to replicate actual putting greens.

-The golf room is for the golf team only, players are able to leave their clubs in the room while they are not in use.
+The golf room is for the golf team only, student-athletes are able to leave their clubs in the room while they are not in use.
 The room is locked with a keypad and players can gain access when ever they please.

 The SDSU Strength & Conditioning Staff accomplishes these goals through the use of the Dykhouse Student-Athlete Center Weight Room and Frost Arena Student-Athlete Weight Room.
 Both of these facilities include a variety of training equipment ranging from Olympic lifting platforms and power racks to stability balls and cable machines.

-The convenience that the two student-athlete weight rooms provide ensures that we are able to accommodate all 21 sports.
+The convenience the two student-athlete weight rooms provide ensures that we are able to accommodate all 21 sports.
 In addition, the two student-athlete weight rooms, allow us to provide the best training environment for each individual sport and athlete.